 Challenge exams may not be taken by students who have received any grade in a course equivalent to or more advanced than the course for which the student is requesting credit by examination.
 Challenge exams may not be used to acquire credit for a course previously failed.
 Practicums, internships, seminars, research courses, independent study, writing-intensive courses, and courses with laboratory components are normally not subject to credit by examination.
 Individual departments may have additional criteria regarding challenge exams.
 Consult the department chair in which the course is listed for specific information.

 Credit shall be granted to those students who score well on CLEP examinations that are approved by the College.
 To receive credit, a student must earn a minimum score of 50.
 The English composition essay is required to receive credit for English Communications with a minimum score of 64.
 Credit for foreign language at the intermediate level requires a minimum score of 62 (for French), 63 (for German), and 66 (for Spanish) on Level 2 tests.

-A maximum of six credits shall be awarded for each examination; of these credits, only three may be applied to the Constellation LVC requirements in the appropriate area.
+A maximum of six credits shall be awarded for each examination.

 Lebanon Valley College values the IB Diploma Program and its curriculum that develops sophisticated, critical thinking, intercultural competence, and respect for diversity.
 We welcome applications from IB students.

 Credit for appropriate courses will be granted to entering students who achieve scores of 5, 6, or 7 on International Baccalaureate individual subject examinations.
 For each Higher-Level subject, 6–8 credits will be granted; for each Standard-Level subject, 3–4 credits will be granted.
 Three elective credits will also be granted for grades of C or better on the Theory of Knowledge and Extended Essay components.